 What You Get:

 You will receive Unlimited Access to all of the Linux training tutorials listed above.
 Your online training courses will be available from anywhere you have internet access.This e-learning series includes all of the online training tutorials listed and is provided in an interactive, self-paced format.
 Retake any or all of our computer training as often as you want.
 Our online tutorials allow you to learn anywhere, anytime from any computer with internet access.
-All courses allow for 1 year unlimited access (1 user), include a variety of features and qualify for Continuing Education Unit credit.
+All courses allow for 6 months of unlimited access (1 user), include a variety of features and qualify for Continuing Education Unit credit.

 Web-Based Training Products: